fwinkelbauer/Bumpy/README.md

 # Using this command Bumpy will only run in the specified folder (configuration loading + execution)
 bumpy list -d D:\my_project -c D:\my_project\.bumpyconfig

+# Bumpy will show a preview of the increment command (without changing a file on disk)
+bumpy increment 1 -n
 ```

 ## Configuration